-- An income financial assessment will be carried out.
+- The council is permitted to take into account the financial resources available to an applicant to meet their own housing need.
+The following will not qualify to join the housing registerAn income financial assessment will be carried out.
 If a household's income exceeds the following amounts they will not qualify to join the housing register:

 - Studio/One Bedroom £22,000

 - Two Bedroom £32,000

 - Three Bedroom or above £36,000

-Income will be calculated taking account of all adults on the application and include income from working and any other income regardless of its source.
+Income will be calculated taking account of all adults on the application and include income from working and any other income regardless of its source with the exception of disability related benefit payments.